cllopes/reactathon/material/2_react/3_components/readme.md

 Prior to React v15 `React.createClass` could be used to create Class components instead of extending the ES6 Component class.

-Classes created via this means behaved slightly different than ES6 classes (most notably `this` was automatically bound on all methods which it is not in ES6 Classes.
+Components created via this means behaved slightly different than ES6 classes (most notably `this` was automatically bound on all methods which it is not in ES6 Classes.

-`React.createClass` has been depreciated as of v15 and shoul not longer be used
+`React.createClass` has been depreciated as of v15 and should not longer be used

 ---

+### Functional Component

 The second more light weight component type is **Function Components** (also known as stateless) is just a function that returns the result to be rendered.